reclaimprotocol/blog/content/posts/network-state-tools.md

 Create a network state startup society based on the fan following of an influencer online.
 Build tools and dashboards that will best let the society shape itself into a self sustaining community.

 Use Reclaim Protocol to identify who are fans of the creator to bootstrap the society with.

-# Crypto Foot Bridges Marketplace
-Imagine a [foot bridge](https://thenetworkstate.com/on-network-states#the-digital-map) that comes up suddenly from New York to Sydney.
-Suddenly, NYC and Sydney are neighbours who were previously on different hemispheres of the planet.
-Build tooling for Uber to integrate with Lyft, without Lyft's permission.

-Use Reclaim Protocol to aide movement of users' data across apps in the form of an integration marketplace.
-Prebuilt tools, components, docker images for a quick integration